apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Giants sign left tackle Andrew Thomas to extension**
+**Taurus Daily Horoscope Today, July 27, 2023 predicts positive news about health**

-You can read more about it [here](https://www.giants.com/news/andrew-thomas-contract-extension-left-tackle-georgia-bulldogs-daniel-jones-2023).
+You can read more about it [here](https://www.hindustantimes.com/astrology/horoscope/taurus-daily-horoscope-today-july-27-2023-predicts-positive-news-about-health-101690381348471.html).

 ## Requirements
 - Python 3.8